ContriHUB/MovieScreen/README.md

 # MovieScreen

-A basic Django website for first-time learners.
+A basic Django website for first-time learners.<br>
+enter api key in .env -by divyansh :)

 ## Documentation